-Weak German trade suggests meagre growth in third-quarter
+Weak German trade suggests meagre growth in third quarter

 Germany's wider current account surplus, which measures the flow of goods, services and investments, rose to 15.3 billion euros from 15.1 billion euros in July, unadjusted data showed.

-The trade figures chimed with manufacturing data released on Monday that showed industrial output edged down unexpectedly in August, suggesting the German economy lost steam in the third quarter.
+The trade figures chimed with data released on Monday that showed industrial output edging down unexpectedly in August, suggesting the German economy lost steam in the third quarter.

+Volker Treier from the DIHK chambers of industry and commerce said the weak data meant that he would probably have to cut his forecast for 5 percent export growth this year.

+"Exports are stagnating.
+And the worst is probably yet to come.
+In particular, the trade conflict between China and the United States will leave its mark in the coming 12 months," he said.
+"German companies are too interconnected in the global economy, especially with these two countries, to be free from it."

 Economists are taking an increasingly pessimistic view of the German economy, with the top German institutes last month revising down their 2018 growth forecast and warning that an escalation of trade friction involving the United States could cause a major recession in Germany and Europe.